ancapinty88/OpenCartProject/README.md

 http://docs.opencart.com/en-gb/catalog/product/

 Tools: Jira, Postman, MySQL
-* If needed: The final project will be split into 2 sections: Testing section (Jira, Postman) and SQL Section (MySQL)

 #### 1.2 Functionalities in scope
 All the features of Catalog - Products which were defined in business requirements need to be tested:
 - Functional testing